radcamp/radcamp.github.io/Kigali2023/index.md

 # Welcome to RADCamp 2023 - The Kigali Edition

-In association with the The Society for Conservation Biology's **31st International Congress for Conservation Biology (ICCB 2023)**
+In association with the The Society for Conservation Biology's [**31st International Congress for Conservation Biology (ICCB 2023)**](https://conbio.org/mini-sites/iccb-2023/)

 ![ICCB 2023](images/ICCB2023-logo.jpg){: width="75%"}

+RADCamp 2023
 July 22-23, 2023
 University of Rwanda
 College of Science and Technology (CST), Former KIST